For Adults, the baptism is done with confirmation, as the two belong together.THERE IS NO CHARGE FOR BAPTISM.

 For a service you (the family) will need to consider:

 The rubric (instruction originally printed in red type, hence the name) states “This service is not to be used instead of the Funeral Service”.
-In other words there must be a funeral service where the body is present.
-A memorial service may be held when the funeral takes place elsewhere, when a separate (more intimate) funeral service is held, or where the body is not available e.g missing without trace or committed to science or for organ donation.
+In other words there must be a funeral service (preferably where the body is present ).
+A memorial service may be held when the funeral takes place elsewhere, or when a separate (more intimate) funeral service is held.

+Primarily at a funeral servcie (as opposed to a Memorail Servcie) we commend the person to God and the life hereafter.
+A secondary part of the Funeral Servcie is to commit the body to its final resting place (cremation or burial).
 As we offer the collection at the Eucharist we proclaim that everything in heaven and on earth is God’s.
 Our bodies belong to God.
 We cannot dispose of them without Him.
-So the body is brought into church where God is thanked for the life that filled it and the body is them committed to its burial or cremation.
+So the body is brought into church where God is thanked for the life that filled it and the person it was and the body is them committed to its burial or cremation.

 It is also far better in terms of the process of grieving and closure for the body to be present.
-In a very real sense this enables those who loved the person to make their farewell, and remember the person's life and love.
+In a very real sense this enables those who loved the person to make their farewell, to find closure, and remember the person's life and love.

 We have close relationships with our sisters and brethren in the Roman Catholic, (St Dominic's), Central Methodist and St John's Uniting Presbyterian congregations.